 Yellow - Similar to the red guavas except they are a little bigger and sweeter.
 They need a frost-free spot to crop well, and like other guavas require plenty of moisture in autumn.

 Thai - A variety of tropical guava.
 Produces big round guavas that have pinky white flesh.
 They are usually eaten when still crunchy and slightly under-ripe and can be dipped in sugar and chili powder.
 The plant grows well here in the north, but I can't find any information on its frost hardiness.
 Best grown in a warm sheltered spot and fertilised well.
 3m.
-THESE ARE CURRENTLY IN PROPAGATION AND WILL BE AVAILABLE LATE SUMMER 2020
+THESE ARE CURRENTLY IN PROPAGATION AND WILL HOPEFULLY BE AVAILABLE NEXT SPRING/SUMMER 20/21

 White - Another variety of the tropical guava, and probably the nicest of the lot.
 The tree produces big sweet juicy guavas that melt in your mouth.
 Easily grown in a warm sheltered spot.
 Fertilise well.
 3m.
 Sold out for 2019/2020.